 John and Raymond Dennis produced a motorcycle in 1898, in Guildford, Surrey.

 The Dennis company, one of only a handful not based in Midlands, built a few tricycles in the De Dion mould.
-They had a single front wheel, twin rear wheels, and a rear axle driven directly from the engine which went behind the rider.
+They had a single front wheel, twin rear wheels, and a rear axle driven directly from the engine which was situated behind the rider.

 The engine was supplied by De Dion-Bouton, and the machine had brakes on each rear wheel - an unusual feature at the time - and a central band brake.
 The brakes were controlled by handlebar fittings on the left and right via rods and cranks.